 FAQs

-Bestpriceskipbins.com.au provides skip bins that are suitable for both commercial and domestic use.
-The type of bin that you need is completely dependent on the type of waste you need to be removed.
+We provide skip bins suitable for both commercial and domestic use.
+The type of bin you need is completely dependent on the type of waste you need to remove.

 We offer the following:

-We also have a helpful skip bin size page that will help you to choose the ideal size skip bin to suit your needs.
-If unsure, use the calculator to decide what size you require or call us on 1300 791 132 and our friendly staff can help.
+We also have a helpful skip bin size page that will help you choose the ideal size skip bin for your needs.
+If unsure, use the calculator to decide what size you require, or call us on 1300 791 132, and our friendly staff can help.

-Our skip bin size page will point you in the right direction if you’re unsure!
-We have a helpful calculator on this page which can guide you in making your decisions.
-If you are really unsure, please call us on 1300 791 132 and our staff can help you.
+If you’re unsure, our skip bin size page will point you in the right direction!
+We have a helpful calculator on this page that can guide you in making your decisions.
+If you are really unsure, please call us on 1300 791 132, and our staff can help you.

 Any waste that is deemed hazardous is not acceptable to be placed inside the skip bin.
 Materials that fall under this umbrella include paints, solvents, liquids, food, rotten materials and asbestos.

-If you have any of these materials that you need to dispose of, contact your local council and they will direct you to the correct place to have these disposed of correctly.
+If you need to dispose of any of these materials, contact your local council, which will direct you to the correct place to do so.

-Yes – the general and green waste skip bins have a weight limit and if you exceed the limit a charge is applicable.
+Yes.
+The general and green waste skip bins have a weight limit, and a charge is applicable if you exceed the limit.

 For a general or green waste skip bin, the limit is 150kg per cubic metre.

-For mixed waste skip bins, Concrete and Dirt and Soil Bins there are no weight limits.
+There are no weight limits for mixed waste skip bins, Concrete and Dirt and Soil Bins.

-When you sign the terms and conditions that we issue, you do so on the understanding that should your bin goes over the limit, you are liable for the excess charge.
+When you sign the terms and conditions that we issue, you do so on the understanding that should your bin go over the limit, you are liable for the excess charge.
 When your waste is collected, it will be weighed at a certified tip.
-If your waste is over the limits laid out above, you will be notified by the supplier and billed accordingly.
+If your waste exceeds the above limits, the supplier will notify you and bill you accordingly.
 You will be provided with a certified docket slip from the tip to verify the weight.

 The following bins don’t have a weight limit: